axsh/bashsteps/doc/intro-to-core.md

 The above is a simple introduction just to the core of bashsteps.
 When applying it to realistic examples, limitations have unsurprisingly been encountered.
-At this time a few extensions to above have been introduced.
+At this time a few extensions to the above have been introduced.
 Things are still simple though.
 Even if all the extensions are used, a minimal implementation that lets the script run with the original functionality can be done with only the
 following: